All Episodes

 Hey, Rush, how are you doing?

-And for me, my employment history has covered uh five uh five uh variations of the Congress and or the presidency starting with Reagan.
+And for me, my employment history has covered five variations of the Congress and or the presidency, starting with Reagan.

 So I don't care who's in office.

-And if you start with Reagan, while he didn't raise taxes, uh, what he did do was eliminate the uh credit card and car payment interest um deductions, thereby uh uh influxing uh more money into the government coffers.
+And if you start with Reagan, while he didn't raise taxes, what he did do was eliminate the credit card and car payment interest deductions, thereby influxing more money into the government coffers.

-Um you know what happened to Bush 41, he said no new taxes, and he got slaughtered.
+He said no new taxes and he got slaughtered.

-Uh last year alone, I paid almost 20,000 in federal income tax.
+Last year alone, I paid almost $20,000 in federal income tax.

-I mean, I'm spoken to the I think more and more people are starting to be educated as you are on this, and that's why the election results last November what they were.
+I think more and more people are starting to be educated as you are on this, and that's why the election results last November, what they were, it's going to take time.

 You may not have seen this, folks, in a roll call yesterday.

-At a story here basically saying that uh the Democrat caucus that's voting on the tax bill does not include those who were defeated in the election, or those who are retiring.
+They have a story here basically saying that the Democrat caucus that's voting on the tax bill does not include those who were defeated in the election or those who are retiring.

 The only Democrats allowed to vote are the most leftist among them, and they're the ones calling the shots.

-Maybe no big deal to you, but I I think it's fascinating.
+Well, maybe no big deal to you, but I think it's fascinating.

-Pelosi saying to the the guys that lost into the retirement, you get out of here.
+Pelosi saying to the guys that lost and to the retirement, you get out of here.

 And they're the ones, by the way, from whom we have sound bites.

-The most ridiculous, stupid, dangerous sound bites of people.
+The most ridiculous, stupid, dangerous soundbites of people we've heard in a long time.

-Now, I want to go back and make a point here about the 700 billion dollars Krauthammer and a number of people using, particularly the Democrats saying that the current tax rates, keeping them the same, income tax rates, will cost the government seven hundred billion dollars for two years.
+Now, I want to go back and make a point here about the $700 billion Krauthammer and a number of people using, particularly the Democrats, saying that the current tax rates, keeping them the same, income tax rates, will cost the government $700 billion in two years.

-That would mean these tax rates have been there for ten years.
+That would mean these tax rates have been there for 10 years.

 It would mean these tax rates have cost the government that much every two years.

-That would mean that the government has lost three and a half trillion dollars over the last ten years because of the Bush tax cuts.
+That would mean that the government has lost $3.5 trillion over the last 10 years because of the Bush tax cuts.

 Now, does anybody really believe this?